Secrets

 - NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY

-Each name must already be a key you’ve uploaded via the API.
+Each name must already be a key you’ve uploaded (via the UI or the API).
 The build fails fast with a clear error if a listed key isn’t there.

 Server-only secrets (those your running pod reads via process.env) do NOT need to be in build_secrets - the runtime mount already covers them.
 Listing them anyway is harmless but verbose.

-If you also define a key in .preview.yaml’s env: map, the value there wins over the uploaded one.
-Use this for behaviour switches that must pass code review:
+If you also define a key in an app’s env map in your stack configuration, the value there wins over the uploaded one.
+Use this for behaviour switches you want pinned alongside the rest of the config:

 apps: